 The benefit of plant-based nutrition for pain is clear, yet most patients are automatically treated with a prescription for conventional medicine, regardless of the science.
 Plus, medicines can have significant side effects, so changing your diet to one that improves your body’s ability to manage both nerve pain and type 2 diabetes is preferable.

-Experiencing diabetes and want to take back control of your health?
-You may be a good fit for the step-by-step online course, Optimal Health Reset.
-Learn how to create eating and lifestyle habits to naturally stabilize your blood sugar and heal yourself.
-The next step is to book the Free Discovery Call to see if the course is right for you.
+Download my FREE GUIDE to get the information that may help you more easily maintain healthy blood sugar levels and take back control of your health!
+By the way, if you are ready to learn how to create a healthy lifestyle, you may be a good fit for our step-by-step online course, Optimal Health Reset.
+Book a FREE discovery call with me to how to create eating and lifestyle habits that may help you more easily maintain normal blood sugar levels and heal yourself.
 It’s time to get the empowering information you need so that you can be well.